Web Development Blog

 So, that’s it.
 4 simple steps to customising your WordPress Admin Login page.
 If you are using WordPress as a CMS, it is a good idea to customise the Admin Login page to ensure that you get a similar user experience and look and feel for both the front end of the website and the backend.
 For your inspiration, have a look at this Flickr Group Pool featuring a collection of Custom WordPress Logins.

-3 Responses to “How to customise WordPress Admin Login page”
+3 thoughts on “How to customise WordPress Admin Login page

 Thanks